Harstad (town): Name

 The town (and municipality) is named after the old Harstad farm (Harðarstaðir), since the town is built where the farm once was located.
 The first element is (probably) the genitive case of the male name Hǫrðr.
 The last element is staðir which means "homestead" or "farm".
 On 6 February 2017, the municipality of Harstad adopted a co-equal Sami language name for the municipality: Hárstták.
 The Sami language name spelling changes depending on how it is used.
 It is called Hárstták when it is spelled alone, but it is Hársttáid suohkan when using the Sami language equivalent to "Harstad municipality".

 Government

 The city of Harstad is part of Harstad Municipality.
 The urban city area itself is not self-governing, but rather the mayor and municipal council for the whole municipality oversees the city and entire municipality.
 From 1904 until 1963, the city and the municipality were coterminous, but since 1964, the municipality has been much more than just the city.

+Transport

+Harstad is served by Harstad/Narvik Airport which is located 44 km south of Harstad and has regular flights to Oslo, Trondheim, Bodø, Tromsø and Andenes.